FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_singles/1980-somewhere-south-of-macon-france.md

 ---
 layout: discography
 title: Somewhere South Of Macon &#124; France Release
-maintitle: Somewhere South Of Macon
+maintitle: Somewhere South Of Macon, France Release
-subtitle: France Release
-more: 1980
 description: This is the twelveth single by Lena Zavaroni
 post_description: This is the twelveth single by Lena Zavaroni
 image: /assets/images/singles/lena-zavaroni-somewhere-south-of-macon-president.jpg